Author: Kellie Hayden

 A guinea pig’s habitat should be completely cleaned at least once a week.
 This includes:

-- Situating your guinea pig in a pet-proofed exercise pen with a hide,
+- Situating your guinea pig in a pet-proofed exercise pen with a hiding spot,

 - Properly disposing of all used litter and bedding in the habitat (or cleaning all fabric, if you use fleece bedding),

 - Washing all hideouts and fabric-based items in your pet’s home,